cegan09/WLED-Weather-Lamp/README.md

 Items that still need completion:
 1. Not all weather animations are created yet.
 The common ones are, but there are still enough incomplete that you will see the unknown animation occasionally
-2. Forecast handling is not yet finished.
-Anything that comes back as "some weather THEN some other weather" throws the unknown animation
-3. There is still a lot of optimization to be done with the nodered flow, though most funstionality works for now
+2. There is still a lot of optimization to be done with the nodered flow, though most funstionality works for now

 Fuctionality Overview